 Boron or mannitol sensitivity.
 Intrathecal administration.

 Pre-existing or at high-risk of peripheral neuropathy: consider SC inj; if severe, treat only after careful risk-benefit assessment.
 Monitor for development or worsening of peripheral neuropathy; consider dose and/or schedule adjustment.
 History of syncope.
 Dehydration; replace fluids and electrolytes.
 Heart disease; monitor for CHF.
 Interrupt therapy and evaluate if new or worsening cardiopulmonary symptoms develop.
 High tumor burden: monitor for tumor lysis syndrome.
 Diabetes; closely monitor blood glucose.
 Hepatic impairment.
 Monitor CBC frequently during therapy and platelets prior to each dose; adjust dose/schedule for thrombocytopenia (see full labeling).
 Monitor for thrombotic thrombocytopenic purpura/hemolytic uremic syndrome; discontinue and evaluate if suspected.
 Embryo-fetal toxicity.
-Advise use of effective contraception during and for ≥7 months (females of reproductive potential) or ≥4 months (males w. female partners) after last dose.
-Pregnancy: avoid; exclude status prior to initiation.
-Nursing mothers: not recommended (during and for 2 months after last dose).
+Advise use of effective contraception during and for 7 months (females of reproductive potential) or 4 months (males w. female partners) after the last dose.
+Pregnancy: exclude status prior to initiation.
+Nursing mothers: not recommended (during and for 2 months after the last dose).

 Antagonized by concomitant strong CYP3A4 inducers (eg, rifampin): not recommended.
 Potentiated by strong CYP3A4 inhibitors (eg, ketoconazole); consider reducing bortezomib dose.
 Caution with antihypertensives and hypoglycemics.